Lübeck Hauptbahnhof: Traffic

 Some of the long-distance travellers at Lübeck Hbf take a train to Lübeck-Travemünde Skandinavienkai, to connect with one of the ferries to Sweden or Finland.

 The majority of the passenger train traffic to and from Lübeck Hbf is carried by commuter trains on the line between Hamburg Hauptbahnhof and Lübeck, operated by DB Regio.
 During peak hours, trains on this line are timed at 30-minute intervals.
 On all other lines that operate to Lübeck Hauptbahnhof, trains generally operate at hourly intervals.

-Since the December 2008 timetable change, Lübeck has had its first direct ICE connection via Hannover with Munich.